-- Information on the outcomes of environmental flows in both the upper Broken Creek and the Broken River (particularly in reaches 1 and 2). - Accurate information on the channel capacity of the upper Broken Creek at a couple of locations downstream of Waggarandall Weir (reach 2). - The relationship between flow and river height in reach 1 of the Broken River needs further confirmation to provide greater confidence that delivering fresh recommendations will not impact private landholders.
+- Information on the outcomes of environmental flows in both the upper Broken Creek and the Broken River.
+Ongoing vegetation, platypus, invertebrate and native fish (upper Broken Creek) monitoring programs are required to fill this knowledge gap. - Accurate information on the channel capacity of the upper Broken Creek at a key locations above and downstream of Waggarandall Weir. - Environmental flow recommendations were developed for the Broken River in 2001 and updated in 2013.
+These need to be updated to incorporate the latest ecological information and climate change implications to ensure ecological outcomes are maximised. - The relationship between flow and river height in reach 1 of the Broken River needs further confirmation to provide greater confidence that delivering fresh recommendations will not impact private landholders.
 Basic monitoring of the fresh delivered in autumn 2018 (relationship between flow and river height) and associated landholder engagement has helped to fill this knowledge gap.

-• Integration of traditional ecological knowledge to improve the alignment of environmental watering with Traditional Owner biocultural values.
+Integration of traditional ecological knowledge to improve the alignment of environmental watering with Traditional Owner biocultural values.
 It will be necessary to continue to work closely with Traditional Owners, and facilitate Traditional Owner led assessments of biocultural values to identify cultural priorities for watering such as support for food and medicinal plant species, or protection of culturally significant aquatic fauna.
 Investigation is also necessary to determine how best to facilitate ongoing involvement of Traditional Owners in order to identify and adequately consider indicators of these tangible biocultural values in environmental water planning, as well as better respond to intangible values such as the maintenance of connection to Country and the expression of cultural obligations to heal Country.